 What’s the next step?
 Well, we’ve been scouring the web obsessively trying to fill in any gaps in our DIY knowledge when it comes to the differences between renovating houses and travel trailers.
 We can’t wait to get started this weekend removing the rest of the interior fixtures and ripping up floor and removing the inside aluminum wall skins.

-We’ll try to post pictures as we go and may desperately beg for some help now and then, but we’re hoping it will be a hugely rewarding experience just as our home renovation has been.
+We’ll try to post pictures as we go and may desperately beg for some help from family and friends now and then, but we’re hoping it will be a hugely rewarding experience just as our home renovation has been.
 And the bonus?
 It may become our next home and office someday.

 Here goes nothing!